wliang463/wliang463.github.io/index.md

 ### Graphical User Interface (GUI) Development to Analyze Mars Rover Data

-As part of a NASA collaboration I developed a new GUI software "new_cv24" that would allow a user to load in Photometry QUBs, an extensive data file comprised of ~50 Mars rover images along with coordinate maps.
-The GUI enables users to overlay different images in the QUB, select regions of interest on the images, and extract information from all 50 images within the QUB into an ASCII file for further data analysis.
+In a pivotal NASA collaboration, I designed and developed "new_cv24," a novel GUI software capable of loading and processing Photometry QUBs – extensive data files consisting of ~60 Mars rover images.
+The software empowers users to overlay images, select regions of interest, and assemble information from all images into an ASCII file, greatly enhancing data analysis capabilities.
+This not only expedited various data analysis subroutines into a singular, streamlined interface, but also significantly improved user operational efficiency.

 <img src="/images/new_cv24.png" style="width: 99%" />